How to Clean Your Air Conditioner | AC Sales of Lafayette

 2. Check Your Filter

-Not sure when you last checked yours?
-Pull it out and hold it up to the light.
+Unsure when you last checked yours?
+Pull it out and tilt it toward the light.
 If light isn’t visible, get a new one.

 3. Clean the Inside